Heterocyclic Compounds in Organic Chemistry

 Conclusion

 Heterocyclic compounds are a diverse and important class of organic compounds.
-These compounds are found in a wide variety of natural products and synthetic materials, and they play an important role in many biological processes.
+These compounds are found in a wide variety of natural products and synthetic materials and play an important role in many biological processes.
 The study of heterocyclic compounds is a major area of research in organic chemistry, and new discoveries are constantly being made.